 Annex SL (previously ISO Guide 83) defines the framework for a generic management system.
 All new ISO management system standards will adhere to this framework and all current MSS will migrate at their next revision.
 In future all ISO MSS should be consistent and compatible – they will all have the same look and feel.
 This could be the beginning of the end of the conflicts, duplication, confusion and misunderstanding from different MSS.
 It is a challenge to auditors to focus their own and their clients’ thinking on viewing organisations’ management systems holistically.

 References to a documented quality manual, documented procedures and to quality records have been removed.
-Instead throughout ISO 9001:2015 DIS there are specific references to Documented Information.
-This is information which the organisation is required to keep, control and maintain.
-While ISO 9001:2008 specified a number of mandatory documents, DIS ISO 9001:2015 does not.
-However that does not mean that organisations have to throw away their quality manuals and documented procedures.
-If this documentation is in place and working well, there is no need to withdraw it.
+Instead throughout ISO 9001:2015 there are specific references to Documented Information.
+This is information which the organisation is required to keep, control and maintain, while ISO 9001:2008 specified a number of mandatory documents, ISO 9001:2015 does not.
+However, that does not mean that organisations have to throw away their quality manuals and documented procedures, if the current documentation is in place and working well, there is no need to withdraw it.

 Please call us today to discuss your individual requirements!